Skip to content

 Here are a few more examples:

-• Analyze past interactions and support tickets to predict issues that users might come across.
-And offer them proactive support to overcome friction.
+• Analyze past interactions and support tickets to predict issues users might come across, and offer proactive support to overcome friction.

 • Using in-app behavior data, contextually trigger upsell and cross-sell prompts that drive account expansion and help users get more out of the product.